Samuel Henley (ice hockey): Professional

 Henley was promptly signed as an undrafted free agent to a three-year entry-level contract with the Colorado Avalanche on 29 May 2014.
-After attending his first training camp with the Avalanche, Henley was re-assigned to begin his professional career in the 2014–15 season, with the Lake Erie Monsters of the AHL.
+After attending his first training camp with the Avalanche, Henley was reassigned to begin his professional career in the 2014–15 season, with the Lake Erie Monsters of the AHL.
 As the Monsters' primarily fourth-line center and penalty-killer, he contributed with 6 goals and 10 points in 54 games.
 Henley solidified his reputation for his defensive and shutdown capabilities in the following season, improving his points totals with 8 goals and 15 points in 74 games for the Avalanche's new AHL affiliate, the San Antonio Rampage.

 In the final year of his entry-level contract, Henley began the 2016–17 season, with the Rampage.
 On 1 December 2016, with the Avalanche depleted through injury, Henley received his first recall to the NHL.
-He made his debut with the Avalanche that night from the Avalanche's fourth-line and became the first player since Stefan Elliott in 2011 to score in his Avalanche debut, contributing a tying goal against Sergei Bobrovsky in an eventual 3-2 defeat to the Columbus Blue Jackets.
+He made his debut with the Avalanche that night from the Avalanche's fourth-line and became the first player since Stefan Elliott in 2011 to score in his Avalanche debut, contributing a tying goal against Sergei Bobrovsky in an eventual 3–2 defeat to the Columbus Blue Jackets.
 He was later returned to the Rampage without adding to his solitary game.
 Having returned to the Rampage, Henley played out the season as an Alternate captain but was unable to match his previous season totals in contributing with just 3 goals and 9 points in 55 games.

 On 26 June 2017, Henley as a restricted free agent, was not tendered a qualifying contract by the Colorado Avalanche, thus releasing him to free agency.
 Despite multiple contract offers over the summer, Henley opted to take a one-year sabbatical from professional hockey.